SeisSol/Meshing/place_receivers/README.md

 Limitations
 -----------
-The tools does only work if faces with free surface boundary condition are present and if their normals look in +z or -z direction (this is usually the case if free surfaces are topography and e.g. enu, ned, seu axis orientations are used).
+The tools does only work if faces with free surface boundary condition are present and if their normals look in +z or -z direction.
+(This is usually the case if free surfaces due to topography and e.g. enu, ned, seu axis orientations are used.)
+That is, the tool fails if all respective faces have normals with z=0.